 P6.
 Simplification/repetition/signage of directions Student may ask for clarification, simplification, signage of directions.
 This does not include test questions or answer choices.
 Students may have directions reread for each page of questions.
 P7.
-Turn off Universal Tools/Accessibility Features Disable any tools that may be distracting to a student, or that a student does not need to use, or the student may be unable to use.
+Turn off Universal Tools/Accessibility Features Disable any tools that may be distracting to a student, or a student does not need to use, or that the student may be unable to use.
 P8.
 Use of an Abacus.
 Students who have a visual impairment/blindness or access mathematical calculations tactilely may use an abacus.
 P9.
-Use a calculator on Grades 3-8 Mathematics & 5 th Grade Science.
+Use of a calculator on Grades 3-5 Mathematics.
 A four-function calculator may be used.
 Calculators with Computer Algebra Systems are prohibited.
 See Calculator Requirements on pages 11-12 P10.
 Provide cues (arrows, stop signs) on answer form This applies to Paper Only tests.
 Cues may not clue a student to a correct or incorrect answer.
 P11.
 Use masking or templates to reduce the amount of visible print.
 Masking involves blocking off content that is distracting to the student.
 Students are able to focus their attention on a specific part of a test item by masking.
 This feature is built into the online testing client.
 P12.
 Secure paper to work area with tape or magnets.
 This applies to Paper Only tests.
 Please be cautious when adhering tape to the test booklet or answer document by avoiding the tracking marks (black bars) for the scoring process.
 P13.
 Student may read the test aloud or sign the test to himself or herself.
 This requires individual testing and non-disclosure forms signed by Test Administrator/Test Proctor.
 (S1) must be selected for this accommodation.
 P14.
 Placeholders, templates, or markers to maintain place This applies to Paper Only tests.
 P15.
 Audio Calculator This requires ear phones for group testing.
-A non- embedded calculator for students needing a special calculator, such as a Braille calculator or a talking calculator, is currently unavailable within the online assessment platform.
+A non-embedded calculator for students needing a special calculator, such as a Braille calculator or a talking calculator, is currently unavailable within the online assessment platform.
 (S1, S2, or S4) may be appropriate for this accommodation.
 P16.
-Paper & Pencil Test Please see Paper & Pencil Test Format guidelines on page 4.
-Students unable to access computer-based tests in both classroom assessments and OSTP assessments may receive a paper & pencil format.
+Paper & Pencil Test Students unable to access an OSTP computer-based test must also receive classroom assessments, benchmark assessments, and districtwide assessments in this Please see Paper & Pencil Test Format guidelines on page 4. manner.
+Consequently, a student on an IEP/504 Plan does not automatically receive a paper & pencil test format.